Toothbeary

 Tongue-Tie Practitioner in London, Twickenham

-What is tongue tie?
+What is a tongue tie?

 The skin strip separating a baby’s tongue from the floor of their mouth is shorter than average if they have tongue-tie, also known as ankyloglossia.
 Infants with tongue ties occasionally don’t seem to be affected by their condition.
 Some people could find it challenging to nurse milk since it can restrict the tongue’s range of motion.